moja-global/mentorship/google-summer-of-code/GSOC-2022-Ideas.md

 This project entails:

 - Understanding GCBM standalone configuration and workflow runs and mapping a user story for interface.
-- Developing a simulation editor on FLINTui while adding support for complex workflow runs on FLINT.Cloud.
+- Developing a simulation editor on FLINT-UI while adding support for complex workflow runs on FLINT.Cloud.
 - Adding user-stories for scientists and researchers to effectively use the feature along with end-to-end testing for FLINT-UI.

 ### Technical skills